AMSP-04/NETN-LOG/NETN-LOG.md

 ```

-1. A Tasking Federate sends a `Repair` task referencing the repairing entity and the receiver entity.
+1. A Tasking Federate sends a `Repair` task referencing the repairing and receiver entities.

 2. The Repairing Entity Federate sends an `ETR_TaskStatus` interaction to indicate the start of the transfer.

-3. During the repair, use the `SetEquipmentStatus` or `SetPersonnelStatus` interaction to request an update of a specific type of resource modelled for the receiver entity.
+3. During the repair, either use the `SetEquipmentStatus` or `SetPersonnelStatus` interaction to request an update of a specific type of resource modelled for the receiver entity.

 4. On completion, the Repairing Entity Federate sends an `ETR_TaskStatus` interaction to indicate task success or failure.

-The `Equipment` or the `Personnel` attributes of the repaired `AggregateEntity` can be updated during the repair task and a final update must be provided when the repair is completed.
+The `Equipment` or the `Personnel` attributes of the repaired `AggregateEntity` can be updated during the repair task, and a final update must be provided when the repair is completed.

 ### Transport Task